 ArtsEd bursary funds are strictly limited so not all applicants will be successful in securing funding.

-The ArtsEd Student Support Fund is an internal fund that helps us to provide timely and flexible support to current students who find themselves facing unexpected financial constraints.
-The fund is administered internally and directly to students.
+The ArtsEd Hardship Fund is an internal fund that helps us to provide timely and flexible support to current students who find themselves facing unexpected financial constraints.
+The fund is administered internally and directly to students by the Student Support team.

-We are delighted that the Andrew Lloyd Webber Foundation is continuing its long-term support of ArtsEd with a full three-year scholarship for the BA/Diploma Musical Theatre course.
+We are delighted that the Andrew Lloyd Webber Foundation is continuing its long-term support of ArtsEd with a full three-year scholarship for the BA Musical Theatre course.

 Prospective students who score the highest marks at audition will be invited back to ArtsEd to audition for this prestigious award (which is judged on the combined basis of merit and financial need).